EthanCheng3/cse15l-lab-reports/LabReport4/labreport4.md

 Clone your fork of the repository from your Github account (using the SSH URL)
 ![Image](gitclone.png)

-I cloned my fork of the repository using `git clone`
+I cloned my fork of the repository using `git clone git@github.com:EthanCheng3/lab7.git`

 Run the tests, demonstrating that they fail
 ![Image](bash1.png)